 Borscht (also borsch, bortsch, borstch, borsh, borshch, or barszcz, Russian and Ukrainian: борщ) is a soup of Ukrainian origin that is popular in many Eastern and Central European countries.
 In most of these countries, it is made with beetroot as the main ingredient, giving it a deep reddish-purple color.
 In some countries tomato may occur as the main ingredient, while beetroot acts as a secondary ingredient.
 Other, non-beet varieties also exist, such as the tomato paste-based orange borscht and the green borscht (sorrel soup).

-Anyway, as I was washing and prepping the beets, they started reminding me of something…
+Anyway, as I was washing and prepping the beets for the vegan borscht, they started reminding me of something…

 - I just used fresh diced beetroot instead of grating it and/or roasting it first.